 2. Have the Correct Indoor Bins

-Businesses, schools, nonprofits, and multi-family properties must place color-coded, labeled compost, recycling, and garbage stations throughout their facility.
+Businesses, nonprofits, institutions, and multifamily properties must place color-coded, labeled compost, recycling, and garbage stations throughout their facility.

 3. Sort Materials Correctly